gofynd/fdk-store/markdown/catalog/internal_/type-aliases/type-alias.ProductDetails.md

 > `optional` **rating**: `number`

-- The rating of the product
+- The rating of the product.

 ***